Are you graduating this year with a Bachelors or Masters degree? If so, you are eligible to apply for our 2020 Alan

 How can I submit an entry?

 If you are one of the hard-working students who are graduating this year, make sure you check your email for a link to apply to be considered for this year’s award.
-Nominations are now closed for our 2019 entry.
+The closing date for the award is Monday 6 July 2020.

 If you aren’t graduating this year but you are a student studying with us, then we hope this also gives you something to think about and perhaps a bit of inspiration in those tough times.